shiiyan/my-tech-blog/src/why-immutability-is-important-in-react.md

 ### Determining When to Re-Render in React

-Immutable object can help React to optimize performance by only re-rendering components when changes has been detected.
+Immutable object can help React to optimize performance by only re-rendering components when changes have been detected.

 for example, `shouldComponentUpdate()` or `React.PureComponet`